 How to Roast Green Chiles over a Gas FlamePrint

-- Raw chile peppers - anaheim, poblano, or jalapeño
+- Raw chile peppers - anaheim, Hatch, poblano, or jalapeño

-1 Turn your gas burner on to high.
-Place the chile pepper directly on the gas burner.
+1 Turn on your gas burner on to the highest setting.
+Balance the chile pepper directly on the metal grates over the gas burner.
 Let the chile pepper sit on the burner as its skin begins to bubble and turn black (about a minute).

-2 Once one side gets pretty well blistered, use tongs (or you can grab the stem with your fingers) to turn the chile to another side.
+2 Once one side of the chile gets well blistered, use tongs (or if you can, grab the stem with your fingers) to turn the chile to another side.
 Repeat until the chile gets blistered or charred on all sides.
 Obviously you need to pay close attention to the chile.
 It should just blister and char a bit, not catch fire.

-3 Place the chile in a brown paper bag.
-Close the bag and let it sit for 5 or 10 minutes.
-The steam from the hot chile will help the peel come off easier.
+3 Place the chile in a bowl and cover with a plate (or put the chile in a brown paper bag and close the bag).
+Let the chiles sit for 5 or 10 minutes.
+The steam from the hot chile will help the peel come off more easily.

-4 Remove the chile from the bag.
-Use your fingers or a damp towel to rub off the skin.
-You may find it easier to do over a sink, because it can be rather messy.
-Try to avoid running water over the chiles themselves, as doing so will wash away some of the flavor.
-Remove and discard the stem, seeds, and veins.
+4 Remove the chile from the bowl.
+Use your fingers or a damp towel or damp paper towel to rub off the charred peel.
+You may find it easier to do this over a sink, because it can get rather messy.
+Try to avoid running water over the chile itself, as doing so may wash away some of the chile's flavor.
+Make a slice into the side of the chile and cut away and discard the stem, seeds, and veins.